All 10 Kythira Sightseeing

 This Monastery is built on the site where Agia Elesa was tortured and died in order not to deny her faith to God.
 In fact, her grave is found at the yard of the Monastery.
 The road leading there is tough.
 The monastery is located a bit off Ano Livadi.

-The island of Kythira has two beautiful arched stone-built bridges that remain from the English domination, as they were part of their protection system.
+The island of Kythira has two beautiful arched stone-built bridges that remain from English domination, as they were part of their protection system.
 The biggest one is found in the village of Livadi.

 This Castle was built by the Venetians in the 16th century to protect the island from enemies and attacks.
-It is found at the entrance of Avlemonas harbour and the Lion of Saint Mark, the symbol of Venice, is engraved on it.
+It is found at the entrance of Avlemonas harbor and the Lion of Saint Mark, the symbol of Venice, is engraved on it.